Usage Guide

 Git storage

-Tackler journal data can be read directly from git, even without checkout working copy.
+Tackler journal data can be read directly from git, even from bare repository (e.g. without working copy).

 See git storage for full information about git based storage.